sjbylo/lab-ocp4/README.md

 Check the workshop configuration file for the settings used: ``.workshop/settings.sh``

 You can make changes to the running workshop by setting the current environment variables.
-This will restart the workshop and all sessions:
+Note: This will restart the workshop and all sessions:

 For example, here the values are set for an idle session timeout of `2 hours`, a maximum session age of `6 hours` (1 or 2 hours longer than the expected duration of the workshop), a server limit for `60` participants and a resource budget of `unlimited` (therefor no cpu/ram limits set):